espressif/esp-protocols/components/mosquitto/examples/broker/README.md

 ## Overview

-This example runs a TCP broker on a specified host and port.
+This example runs a broker on TLS or TCP transport, specified host and port.

 ### How to use this example